npchan1024/ByteFoods/README.md

 # ByteFoods
 Bytefoods data engineer exercise

-How to run my project:
+How to run - the UserProductAnalysis.py file will run all 3 insight scripts.

-1
-2
-3

-Results
+Before running, you will have to change the input file location:

-Data Insight 1
+Data Insight 1 - Purchase Window and Count

-Data Insight 2
+Data Insight 2 - Chance User drops Product

-Data Insight 3
+Data Insight 3 - Chance Kiosk drops Product